Copyright 2021© Reed Law Firm, PLLC. All rights reserved.

 When you meet with a doctor, be specific in your description of how you were injured.
 Everything you tell the doctor, or their staff, may find its way into your medical records.
 Some claims are denied based solely on an incorrect statement in a medical record.
 You may be tempted to downplay the extent of your injuries in the hopes that they will resolve.
 This may cause the doctor to dismiss your injuries as superficial.
 Be honest with your doctor, and address all of your injuries, not just the most serious.
 If you have any concerns about your ability to return to work, discuss this specifically.
 Always request a work release note if you have any concerns about returning to work.
 Question any “light duty” restrictions you do not feel are appropriate for your condition.

 Most workers’ compensation claims are slow to resolve.
 You may end up waiting months to get to a hearing to present your case to a deputy commissioner.
 In that time, you may forget specific details about your accident, your dealings with the insurer, and your medical treatment.
 Keep accurate notes documenting any contact you have with the employer or their insurer.
 Insurers sometimes attempt to avoid paying for medical treatment based upon technicalities related to authorizations.
-Maintaining proper documentation is your best defense if this happens.
+Maintaining proper documentation is your best defense in protecting your claim if this happens.

 After you seek medical treatment, listen to your doctor.
 If your doctor tells you to stay home, don’t go back to work.
 If you go back to work against a doctor’s order, you may cause further injury to yourself.
 If you fail to abide by your doctor’s instructions, you may jeopardize your claim for medical and wage benefits.
 To the extent that it can be proven that your disability results from a failure to abide by a doctor’s order, your claim may be denied or limited.